King Attends Closing Session Of Esports Future Summit

-Aqaba, April (Petra) -- His Majesty King Abdullah II on Sunday attended the closing session of the Esports Future Summit, which focused on a key promising sector for creating employment opportunities for young Jordanians and supporting the national economy.
+(MENAFN- Jordan Times) Aqaba - His Majesty King Abdullah on Sunday attended the closing session of the Esports Future Summit, which focused on a key promising sector for creating employment opportunities for young Jordanians and supporting the national economy, according to a Royal Court statement.

 His Majesty listened to a briefing on the outcomes of discussion panels at the summit, held as part of Jordan's efforts to advance the creative industries sector, a pivotal sector in the Economic Modernisation Vision.